opencrvs/opencrvs-countryconfig/README.md

 ## Action Confirmation

-The Action Confirmation API is a feature of OpenCRVS that allows for asynchronous confirmation of event actions.
-See documentation here: [Action Confirmation API](./src/api/action-confirmation.md)
+The Action Confirmation is a feature of OpenCRVS that allows for asynchronous confirmation of event actions.
+See documentation here: [Action Confirmation](./src/api/action-confirmation.md)